Land Rover series: Series IIA

-Series IIA forward control
+Series IIA Forward Control

-The series IIA FC launched in 1962 was based on the series IIA 2.25-litre petrol engine and 109 in chassis, with the cab positioned over the engine to give more load space.
-Export vehicles were the first Land-Rovers to get the 2.6-litre petrol engine.
+The Series IIA FC launched in 1962 was based on the Series IIA 2.25-litre petrol engine and 109 in chassis, with the cab positioned over the engine to give more load space.
+Export vehicles were the first Land Rovers to get the 2.6-litre petrol engine.
 Most examples had an ENV (heavy duty) rear axle, a matching front axle came later.
 Tyres were large 900×16 types on deep-dish wheel rims to spread the ground weight of this heavy vehicle.
 These vehicles were somewhat underpowered for the increased load capacity (1.5 LT), and most had a hard working life.
 Less than 2,500 were made, and most had a utility body, but surviving examples often have custom bodywork.
 With an upgraded powertrain, they can be used as a small motorhome.
-The vehicle was not the first COE (cab over engine) vehicle produced by the plant, since they had also produced the Leyland 15/20 which was based on the Standard Atlas.

 Series IIB forward control

-The series IIB FC produced from 1966 was similar to the series IIA FC but added the 2.25-litre diesel engine as an option.
+The Series IIB FC produced from 1966 was similar to the Series IIA FC but added the 2.25-litre diesel engine as an option.
 The 2.25-litre engine was the standard engine for this model, the 2.6-litre engine being only available for export.

 Heavy duty wide-track axles (designed by ENV) were fitted to improve vehicle stability, as was a front anti-roll bar and revised rear springs which were mounted above the axle rather than below it.
 In the process the wheelbase was increased to 110 in.
 Production ended in 1974 when Land-Rover rationalised its vehicle range.
 Many IIB components were also used on the "1 Ton" 109 in vehicle.

 Series III

-The series III had the same body and engine options as the preceding IIa, including station wagons and the One-Ton versions.
-Little changed cosmetically from the IIA to the series III.
-The series III is the most common series vehicle, with 440,000 of the type built from 1971 to 1985.
-The headlights were moved to the wings on late production IIA models from 1968/9 onward (ostensibly to comply with Australian, American and Dutch lighting regulations) and remained in this position for the series III.
-The traditional metal grille, featured on the series I, II and IIA, was replaced with a plastic one for the series-III model.
+The Series III had the same body and engine options as the preceding IIA, including station wagons and the One-Ton versions.
+Little changed cosmetically from the IIA to the Series III.
+The Series III is the most common series vehicle, with 440,000 of the type built from 1971 to 1985.
+The headlights were moved to the wings on late production IIA models from 1968/9 onward (ostensibly to comply with Australian, American, and Dutch lighting regulations) and remained in this position for the Series III.
+The traditional metal grille, featured on the Series I, II and IIA, was replaced with a plastic one for the Series III model.
 The 2.25-litre engine had its compression raised from 7:1 to 8:1, increasing the power slightly (the high compression engine had been an optional fit on the IIa model for several years).
-During the series-III production run from 1971 until 1985, the 1,000,000th Land Rover rolled off the production line in 1976.
+During the Series III production run from 1971 until 1985, the 1,000,000th Land Rover rolled off the production line in 1976.